 A majority of all domestic adoptions are by relatives such as grandparents, aunts and uncles.
-Our Ohio adoption agency is able to assist Grandparents with legalizing the parent to child relationship through the act of adoption.
-If you are seeking assistance for your relative or Grandparent adoption we can help.
+Our Ohio adoption agency is able to assist Grandparents and Relatives with legalizing the parent to child relationship through the act of adoption.
+If you are seeking assistance for a relative or Grandparent adoption we can help.

 Frequently Asked Questions

 Q: Are grandparents/relatives entitled to receive preference in placement decisions?